This page in brief ….

 What can historians tell us about Jesus?

 Scholars generally agree that 3 of the 4 gospels are examples of ancient biography – historical accounts of a prominent person, based on eye-witnesses if the person lived reasonably recently.
 (The status of John’s gospel is more disputed.)

-Because (i) there are a number of independent sources, including some non-Biblical mentions of Jesus, (ii) the life of Jesus fits into a first century Jewish culture, (iii) there is evidence of some accounts having originally been written in Aramaic (the language Jesus spoke), and (iv) the gospels were written close enough to Jesus' life for people to remember if it was grossly false, historians now generally accept that a lot can be known about Jesus:
+Because (i) there are a number of independent sources, including some non-Biblical mentions of Jesus, (ii) the life of Jesus fits into a first century Jewish culture, (iii) there is evidence of some accounts having originally been written in Aramaic (the language Jesus spoke), and (iv) the gospels were written close enough to Jesus’ life for people to remember if they were grossly false, historians now generally accept that a lot can be known about Jesus:

 - the basic details of his life as a travelling teacher who was executed by the Roman authorities in Jerusalem about 30 CE;